 Editor’s Note: Updates (10/26) included below from BBC Health.

+But this one did.
 It reverberated across the infertility blogosphere to the bioethics and media communities, as well as the cancer community.
 For many who had never stepped foot in a reproductive endocrinology practice the 70% failure rate per ART cycle from the latest CDC report and the 77% failure rate per ART cycle recorded by the European Society of Human Reproduction and Embryology was a surprise.
 They had only seen headlines about fertility treatment advances and infertility narratives involving a bouncing, healthy baby.

 Rather than admit that it is industry practice to cherry-pick their most likely to succeed candidates and market their successful pregnancy rates, along with available donor profiles most likely to attract new consumers to pay the large sums charged, they chose instead to obfuscate and protest about the way the information was portrayed, best exemplified by the American Society for Reproductive Medicine (ASRM) spokesman who acknowledged in an NPR marketplace interview that the numbers shared in the op-ed were correct, but he didn’t like where we placed the emphasis: